-- Significant pay at risk.
-In 2015, incentive awards with no guaranteed payouts constituted 54.5% to 73.3% of our named executive officers' target total direct compensation (base salary plus variable incentive awards, assuming target performance). - Rigorous performance metrics.
+Significant pay at risk.
+In 2016, incentive awards with no guaranteed payouts constituted 54.5% to 74.0% of our named executive officers' target total direct compensation (base salary plus variable incentive awards, assuming target performance).

+- Rigorous performance metrics.
 We base incentive award payouts on company performance relative to quantifiable goals whose achievement represents a meaningful stretch. - Diversified incentive awards.
 Our incentive awards reflect a reasonable balance between short-term and long-term performance, and awards are based on both operational and financial results. - Modest stock award program.
-Our three-year average burn rate (the total number of equity award shares granted over a three-year period divided by the weighted average of the shares outstanding) was 0.24% for 2013 through 2015, which puts us near the median relative to our peers.

-- Meaningful stock ownership guidelines.
-Our stock ownership guidelines are three times base salary for our CEO and one times base salary for our other executives, targets that are significant but commensurate with the size of the our executives' stock awards. - No employment agreements.
+Our three-year average burn rate (the total number of equity award shares granted over a three-year period divided by the weighted average of the shares outstanding) was 0.23% for 2014 through 2016, which puts us near the median relative to our peers. - Meaningful stock ownership guidelines.
+Our stock ownership guidelines are three times base salary for our CEO and one times base salary for our other executives, targets that are significant but commensurate with the size of the our executives' stock awards. - Clawback of incentive pay.
+We have a clawback policy that authorizes our Compensation Committee to seek reimbursement of incentive compensation from executive officers if the board of directors determines that the officer has engaged in certain misconduct that caused or contributed to the need for a material restatement of our financial results. - No employment agreements.
 We believe that executive employment agreements that guarantee levels of compensation generally do not advance the interests of our stakeholders.
-None of our current executive officers has an employment contract. - Double-trigger stock vesting.
-Our long-term incentive awards provide for accelerated vesting following a change in control only if the recipient's employment is terminated. - No hedging or pledging.
+None of our current executive officers has an employment contract. - Double-trigger stock vesting and enhanced cash severance.
+Following a change in control, our executives are entitled to accelerated vesting of long-term incentive awards and enhanced cash severance payments only if their employment is terminated. - No hedging or pledging.
 Our insider trading policy prohibits directors, officers and employees from entering into hedging or pledging transactions or short sales of our company stock. - Reasonable use of compensation market data.
 We evaluate our executive pay by reference to the median of our compensation peer group, but we do not set compensation components to meet specific benchmarks. - No significant perquisites.
 Our executives participate in health and welfare benefit programs on the same basis as other full-time employees and enjoy only modest perquisites. - No guaranteed tax gross-ups.
-We have no arrangements that entitle our executives to tax gross-ups. - · No current SERP program.
+We have no arrangements that entitle our executives to tax gross-ups. - No current SERP program.
 None of the company's current executives participate in a supplemental executive retirement program. - No dividends or dividend equivalents on unvested shares.
 Recipients of awards under our long-term incentive program earn dividend equivalent rights only on shares that vest. - Reasonable severance arrangements.
-The maximum amount payable under our our severance plan is one year's base salary.
+The maximum amount payable under our severance plan is one year's base salary absent a change in control, and one year's base salary plus the target value of an executive's annual incentive award in the case of a termination following a change in control.